ByteBix-Projects/api-gateway/README.md

 # API Gateway

-The API Gateway is the central entry point for all client requests in the ride-booking system, handling authentication, rate limiting, and routing to appropriate microservices.
-It ensures secure and efficient communication.
+The API Gateway is the central entry point for all client requests in the ride-booking system, handling authentication, rate limiting, and routing to microservices.

 ## Key Features
+- Authentication and Authorization
+- Rate Limiting
+- Request Routing

+## Recommended Tech Stack
+- **Runtime**: Node.js for handling concurrent connections, paired with NGINX for frontend proxying and SSL encryption [1].
+- **Framework**: Express.js for building RESTful APIs [1][3].
+- **Load Balancing**: HAProxy for distributing traffic across microservices [1][4].
+- **Authentication**: JWT or OAuth for securing endpoints.

+## System Design Structure
+- **Entry Layer**: NGINX handles incoming requests, manages SSL, and forwards to Node.js runtime.
-- **Authentication and Authorization**: Validates user and driver requests before routing.
+- **Authentication Module**: Validates tokens before routing.
-- **Rate Limiting**: Prevents system overload by controlling request frequency.
-- **Request Routing**: Directs requests to relevant microservices based on functionality.
+- **Routing Logic**: Directs requests to microservices based on endpoint paths.
+- **Rate Limiting**: Prevents overload using custom middleware or HAProxy.
+- **Logging**: Tracks requests for monitoring with ELK stack [1][4].

 ## Architecture Diagram
 ```mermaid